 Use firm, fresh cranberries for this recipe.
 Take care not to over-handle the sticky dipped cranberries.
 The coating will become less sticky making it harder for the sugar to adhere to the cranberries.
 Lightly lift the cranberries (with the tips of your fingers) into the sugar then scoop the sugar over the top to cover the cranberries.
 Roll them around and press the sugar to the cranberry to completely cover.

-Here’s an affiliate link to our favorite cooling racks – click on the photo for more information or to purchase from Amazon.
+Here’s a link to our favorite cooling racks – click on the photo for more information or to purchase from Amazon.